 How to send HTML email with Gmail

-There are three ways you can load the Gmail Compose window with your custom HTML.
+There are three ways you can add custom HTML into the Gmail Compose window.

 - Copy/paste the rendered HTML into the Gmail Compose window.